tiniethemba/RealTimeFM-SDRadio/README.md

 # Welcome to the Real Time FM SDRadio

-This repository contains the final year MEng project of Themba Kaonga.
+This repository contains the final year MEng project by Themba Kaonga from Loughborough University.

 It revolves around an application designed in MATLAB code which: